Drop in China's new coronavirus cases; none in Wuhan for sixth day

 While new infections have fallen sharply from February's peak, authorities worry about a second wave triggered by returning Chinese, many of them students.
 China cut international flights massively from Sunday for an indefinite period, after it began denying entry to almost all foreigners a day earlier.

 Average daily arrivals at airports this week are expected to be about 4,000, down from 25,000 last week, an official of the Civil Aviation Administration of China told a news conference in Beijing on Monday.
-The return to work has also prompted concern about potential domestic infections, especially over carriers who exhibit no, or very mild, symptoms of the highly contagious virus.
+The return to work has also prompted concern about potential domestic infections as travel curbs are rolled back, especially regarding carriers who exhibit no, or very mild, symptoms of the highly contagious virus.

-To be cleared to resume work, Wuhan residents have been asked to take nucleic acid tests twice.
+To be cleared to resume work, Wuhan residents must take nucleic acid tests twice.
 "Being able to be healthy and leave the house, and meet other colleagues who are also healthy is a very happy thing," said Wang Xueman, a cosmetics sales representative. ($1=7.0887 Chinese yuan renminbi)

 Interactive graphic tracking global spread of coronavirus: open https://tmsnrt.rs/3aIRuz7 in an external browser.